Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 The listener must determine if the lyrics are metaphorical or reflect a particular lived experience in reference to racial trauma.

 It is important to recognize that these lyrics do not represent any form of acceptable sexual behavior towards any group of people without their consent.
-Listeners may find the language used offensive or unacceptable.

 ALL WHORES ABOARD / RACEPLAY

-"All Whores Aboard / Raceplay" by Ephraim Adamz can be interpreted as a exploration of themes related to racism, BDSM, and sexual scenarios.
+"All Whores Aboard / Raceplay" by Ephraim Adamz can be interpreted as a exploration of themes related to anti-blackness, BDSM, and sexual scenarios.
 The chorus of the song invites "all whores" to come aboard a "slave ship", in which all sexual partners are dominated.
 Racially charged language is used several times in an explicit manner.

-For example, in the first verse, "product of America", "racial barriers", "cracka whips", and "negro dick" is used to reference U.S. chattel slavery.
+In the first verse, "product of America", "racial barriers", "cracka whips", and "negro dick" is used to reference U.S. chattel slavery.
 These lyrics suggest themes related to systemic power dynamics and racial fetishization.

 Overall, the language used is highly provocative and explores themes of race, power, and sexuality in a way that is intended to provoke thought for listeners.
 While some may find the message therapeutic or liberating, others may find it distressing.